OneDeadKey/kalamine/README.rst

 Wayland (user)
 ``````````````

-On Wayland, a layout can be installed in user-space:
+On Wayland, keyboard layouts can be installed in user-space:

 .. code-block:: bash